EducloudHQ/rest_with_cdk_typescript/content/create/create_dynamodb_table.md

 This will create a DynamoDB table with a `partition key` named `id` and `table name` `cdkWeatherRestTypescript`.

-**Partition Key**: A Partition key is part of the primary key that determines the partition in which an item is stored
+**Partition Key**: A Partition key is the primary key that determines the partition in which an item is stored